rexcare/rexcare/README.md

-## Hello World!
-I'm Andrew Li 👋
+## Hello 👋

-I am a Site Reliability Engineer at Microsoft who works on backend messaging services for Microsoft Teams.
-I am also a certified AWS Professional Solutions Architect and GCP Professional DevOps Engineer.
-My cloud-native toolkit includes vendor-neutral technologies such as Linux, Docker, Kubernetes, and Terraform as well.
-In the past, I have worked in: web development, tech support, project management, system administration, and more.
-Currently, the tools and technologies I use every day are Windows, Azure, Visual Studio, .NET, and PowerShell.
-Naturally, I wear many hats.
+As a senior fullstack developer with 10+ years of web development experience, I provide you high quality services.
+I have an eye for great design, extreme attention to detail, creative development, strong communication skills, and efficient workflow.
+I have a technical background - Engineer's degree in Computer Science and strong software development experience, so I can effectively communicate with both experts and non-technical people.
+I always strive to have all my clients satisfied with my working methodology and solutions.
+My results-oriented nature does not allow me to stop work on your project until completion.

 ## 📘 About Me

 <img src="sus.png" height="200" align="right">

-- 💻 I’m currently working as a Site Reliability Engineer
+- 💻 I’m currently working as a Software Engineer
 - ☁️ I'm interested in Cloud Computing and Systems Design
 - 🛠️ I’m currently developing a Chrome extension
 - 📖 I’m currently preparing to take the GMAT exam